Clos86/Vazquez-CMS-app/README.md

   ## Installation
   Node.js
   ## Usage
-  Video
+  Video coming soon.

   ## License
   This project is license under [ISC](https://choosealicense.com/licenses/ISC/)
   ## Tests
   node index
   ## Questions
   If you have any questions about this projects, please contact me directly at [c.vazquez1986@gmail.com](mailto:c.vazquez1986@gmail.com).
   You can view more of my projects at [Clos86](https://github.com/Clos86).